Under the Influence (Chris Brown song): Development and composition

-"Under the Influence" was written by Chris Brown, Nigerian singer Davido, Nigerian producer KDDO and Tiffany Mckie, and entirely produced by KDDO.
-The song was included on the expanded edition of Brown's ninth studio album Indigo.
+"Under the Influence" is an R&B song, written by Chris Brown, Nigerian singer Davido and Tiffany Mckie, while its production was handled by Nigerian producer KDDO.
+The song was included on the expanded edition of Brown's ninth studio album Indigo (2019).
+The song marks the third collaboration between Brown and Davido, following Davido's 2019 single "Blow My Mind", and their duet "Lower Body", also contained on the expanded version of Indigo.
 Lyrically, in the song Brown expresses his desires while having a passionate sexual encounter, being under the influence of codeine.
-The song marks the third collaboration between Brown and Davido, following Davido's 2019 single "Blow My Mind", and their duet "Lower Body", also contained on the expanded version of Indigo.
+According to Billboard, Brown on the record "turns the tempo down several notches".
+Marc Griffin of Vibe magazine, said that the song's lyrics "are coated in temptation, delivering his [second] verse lustfully, rattling off things he would like to do with (and to) his lover".